Baltoli/project-docs/notes/log.md

   automaton into the code but has not "expanded" it with a definition.
 Have emailed Jon for clarification / help but no answer yet.
 The next place to look is probably trying to find out what is meant to replace the global variable.

+## 15/12/2016

+* Still no reply from Jon.
+Should get Robert to prod him.
+Looking into why I get these linker errors with a much-simplified example.
+Seems that the `tesla_update_state` function is getting called with `my_auto` as an argument, which is a global variable in the LLVM IR.
+This means (probably) that something isn't actually populating this global variable with a real value.
+  Dig though code and find out where?
+* When we end up calling `ExternAutomatonDescrip` to get a global variable, the first time we call, there isn't a variable ready.
+The second time, there is and we get it.
+* Looks like `BuildAutomatonDescription` is doing what we want but it isn't getting called - it is responsible for getting rid of extern specified global variables and replacing them with things that actually have an initializer!
+* It seems to be called in two separate places in Assertion.cpp - how do these different places get triggered?
+Actually only in one location for the version of TESLA I have on my machine (why is this different??)
+This was different because I was building against CTSRD TESLA rather than CADETS TESLA and there was some difference in the code for newer commits.
+* The path that gets to where we want to be is returning early because there are no assertions in the module.
+How do I add an assertion to the module?
+* `TESLA_STRUCT_AUTOMATON` is dead - the actual syntax is to use the automaton just like a function call (for example, `eventually(my_auto(a))`)